zpok3/Viva-New-Vegas-Unofficial-Wabbajack/README.md

 # Requirements

 Along with the requirements listed in [Viva New Vegas](https://vivanewvegas.moddinglinked.com/intro.html#requirements), you will need the latest release of [Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases) installed outside of any default Windows folders (such as `Program Files (x86)` or your `Desktop`).
+I recommend `C:\Modding\Modding Tools\Wabbajack`.

 # Setup